Editorial Roundup: New England - NewsBreak

 YOU MAY ALSO LIKE

-Prosecutors alleged in federal court that the five defendants tried to change the course of U.S. history.
+The five defendants say they were just security guards.
+Prosecutors say they tried to change the course of U.S. history.

 Comments / 0

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-This article is NOT about the Covid-19 vaccine.
-Okay, partially, BUT, I am not here to tell you whether to get a vaccine or not.
-Instead,...